raspberrypilearning/club-mentoring/en/step_1.md

 --- /task ---
 ## Who is involved in a Code Club
-Within a Dojo there are usually the children attending (Ninjas), parents of those attending, and those volunteering their time to support the club.
+Within a club there are usually the young people attending (creators), those volunteering their time to support the club, and in community-based settings parents and guardians of younger creators.

 --- collapse ---